Factbox - Recent safety incidents for Boeing's new 787

 2012

-December 5 - U.S. regulators say there is a manufacturing fault in 787 fuel lines and advises operators to make extra inspections to guard against engine failures.
+December 5 - U.S. regulators say there is a manufacturing fault in 787 fuel lines and advise operators to make extra inspections to guard against engine failures.

 December 13 - Qatar Airways grounds one of its three 787s after finding the same electrical problem that affected the December 4 United flight.